 TV personality Johnny Carson had an easier life on screen than off.
-Behind the scenes, he had a strained relationship with his three sons — Christopher, 69, Cory, 66, and Richard, who died at age 39 in 1991.
+Behind the scenes, he had a strained relationship with his three sons — Christopher, Cory and Richard, who died at age 39 in 1991.

-“It was a tragic story of a very successful father who had children who never gave him anything to be particularly proud of,” the late actor’s lawyer and biographer, Henry Bushkin, exclusively told Closer Weekly.
+“It was a tragic story of a very successful father who had children who never gave him anything to be particularly proud of,” the late actor’s lawyer and biographer, Henry Bushkin, exclusively told Closer Weekly in 2019.
 “And I don’t think he ever did anything as a dad they were terribly proud of.”

-Johnny and his children had a hard time seeing eye to eye and it didn’t help that he always put his career before his family.
+Johnny and his children had a hard time seeing eye to eye and it didn’t help that he always put showbiz before his family.
 “All of Johnny’s kids suffered because of his devotion to his career.
 Maybe that was his first love,” former Tonight Show writer Mike Barrie once said.
-But after Richard died in a car accident, it changed the TV host’s life forever.
+But after Richard died in 1991, it changed the TV host’s life forever.

 “Johnny was unable to do the show for a while,” writer Andrew Nicholls explained to Closer.
 “After a month, he finally sat down with us and said, ‘God, don’t ever go through this,’ then he went straight to work.”
 That was Johnny’s life.
 He treasured his career more than anything but, at the same time, he knew it wouldn’t last forever.
 He retired in 1992 and lived a life of solitude on the sea.